Sealing Old New York Convictions (2018)

 This landmark 2016 report from LAC’s Arthur Liman Policy Institute provides a comprehensive and detailed set of recommendations for improving our national drug and alcohol policies to improve health and public safety and save lives and resources.

 This booklet explains what New York employers may and may not ask about your criminal record and how you should describe your record.
+NYC Fair Chance Act and other “ban-the-box” laws are covered as well in this update.
 It also covers your right to be free of discrimination in the workplace.
-Please note: It has not been updated to include the NYC Fair Chance Act and other “ban-the-box” laws.
-A 2019 version will be released soon.

 Are you Somebody with HIV/AIDS?
 An Alcohol or Drug Addiction?
 A Criminal Record?
 (Updated 2017)